louisfelix/azure-health-exporter/README.md

 ------ | -----------
 azure_resource_health_availability_up | [Resource health](https://docs.microsoft.com/en-us/azure/service-health/resource-health-overview) availability that relies on signals from different Azure services to assess whether a resource is healthy.
-This UP metric is 0 if availability status is `Unavailable`, and is 1 otherwise. azure_tag_info | Tags of the Azure resource, exposed only if `expose_azure_tag_info` config is set to true azure_resource_health_ratelimit_remaining_count | Azure subscription scoped Resource Health requests remaining (based on `X-Ms-Ratelimit-Remaining-Subscription-Resource-Requests` header)
+This UP metric is 0 if availability status is `Unavailable`, and is 1 otherwise. azure_tag_info | Tags of the Azure resource, exposed only if `expose_azure_tag_info` config is set to true azure_resource_health_ratelimit_remaining_requests | Azure subscription scoped Resource Health requests remaining (based on `X-Ms-Ratelimit-Remaining-Subscription-Resource-Requests` header)

 Example: